VeriSolutions/slate/source/includes/_coolers.md

   -H "Content-Type: application/vnd.api+json"
 ```

-Coolers have a few extra parameters they can be filtered.
+Coolers have a few extra parameters that can be filtered.

 Parameter | Default | Description
 --------- | ------- | -----------